Aligning Few-Step Diffusion Models with Dense Reward Difference Learning: Method

+To address these challenges, we propose a \textit{dual-state sampling} mechanism that enables dense, stepwise reward feedback over uniform-step trajectories, facilitating mixed-step trajectory optimization with low variance and consistent denoising dynamics across all steps.
+Crucially, while naive mixed-step denoising trajectories suffer from high variance due to inconsistent denoising dynamics, this dual-state sampling mechanism maps final outputs from trajectories of varying lengths onto a \textit{shared, consistent} sequence of predicted clean states $\{\hat{\mathbf{x}}_0^t\}_{t=0}^{T-1}$ across all steps, effectively reducing this variance.

+\textbf{Dual-state sampling.} As discussed in Section~\ref{sec:2.1}, the \textit{predicted original sample} $\hat{\mathbf{x}}_0^{t-1}$ serves as an intermediate estimate of the \textit{final, noise-free} data at the corresponding denoising step $t$.
+Due to the strong single-step denoising capacity distilled into few-step diffusion models, this intermediate estimate remains highly accurate even during early denoising steps, allowing $\hat{\mathbf{x}}_0^{t-1}$ to act as a reliable \textit{surrogate} for the final output of a full $t$-step denoising process.
+Building on this insight, our dual-state sampling mechanism concurrently tracks two states throughout the trajectory: the \textit{noisy} state $\mathbf{x}_{t-1}$ and the predicted \textit{clean} state $\hat{\mathbf{x}}_0^{t-1}$.
+As illustrated in Fig.~\ref{fig:dual}~(b), at each sampling step $t$, we first denoise the previous noisy state $\mathbf{x}_t$ to compute the predicted clean state $\hat{\mathbf{x}}_0^{t-1}$ via Eq.~(\ref{eq:denoising}).
+The next noisy state $\mathbf{x}_{t-1}$ is then derived by combining $\hat{\mathbf{x}}_0^{t-1}$ with the directional noise component:

+This approach preserves the trajectory's stochastic dynamics while maintaining a direct link to intermediate clean estimates, laying the foundation for the dense reward feedback.

+\textbf{Dense reward feedback via $\hat{\mathbf{x}}_0^t$.} The dual-state sampling mechanism enables us to evaluate and assign dense, step-level rewards at each intermediate denoising step $t$ by leveraging the predicted clean estimates $\hat{\mathbf{x}}_0^{t-1}$ within the dual-state trajectory, rather than relying solely on sparse rewards from the final-step outputs.
+Accordingly, we redefine the trajectory reward in the denoising MDP (Eq.~(\ref{eq:mdp3})) by applying the predefined reward function $R$ to each intermediate clean state $\hat{\mathbf{x}}_0^{T-t-1}$:

+This reformulation ensures that each denoising step contributes directly to policy optimization, guided by the quality of its corresponding clean estimate.
+By decoupling trajectory length from reward structure, our approach not only prevents overfitting to the high-step, final outputs of uniform-length trajectories, but also eliminates the high variance inherent in naive mixed-step trajectories.
+This yields a more balanced mixed-step optimization paradigm, where the progressive refinement of $\hat{\mathbf{x}}_0^t$ over steps drives consistent and stable optimization.

-\subsection{Dense Reward Difference Learning for \\ Few-Step Diffusion Models}
+\subsection{Dense Reward Difference Learning for Few-Step Diffusion Models}

-In this section, we present our approach to dense reward difference learning for few-step diffusion models.
-While dense rewards provide continuous feedback throughout the denoising process, directly querying rewards at each intermediate step is computationally intensive, as it requires decoding intermediate predictions $\hat{\mathbf{x}}_t$ from latent space to image space.
-To address this, we propose an efficient dense reward prediction method that leverages latent similarity, reducing reward queries while maintaining robust and granular guidance throughout the denoising process.
+Although our dual-state sampling enables dense rewards from intermediate clean states, directly decoding the latent-space states to image space for reward queries remains computationally prohibitive.
+To address this, we propose an efficient dense reward prediction strategy based on latent similarity, reducing reward queries while maintaining robust and granular guidance throughout the denoising process.